Ben Whishaw to play Q in new Bond film "Skyfall"

 Whishaw was introduced as a cast member in a London press conference announcing production on "Skyfall" last month, but his specific role was not revealed at the time.

-Q, who dreams up the super secret weapons that spy Bond uses to track down bad guys, has long been one of the favourite characters in the action-packed movies.
+Q, who dreams up the super secret weapons that British spy Bond uses to track down bad guys, has long been one of the favorite characters in the action-packed movies.

 At 31, Whishaw, known for roles in 2008's "Brideshead Revisited" and BBC's drama series "The Hour," is considerably younger than his Q predecessors Llewelyn and Cleese.